Salary Guide: How Much Does a Social Worker Make?

 Bachelor's in Social Work Salary

-Students in bachelor's in social work (BSW) programs learn the foundations of social work.
+In bachelor’s in social work (BSW) programs, students learn the foundations of social work.
 They may complete internships assisting licensed social workers.
-When they graduate, they can start a master's degree program or enter the workforce.
+When they graduate, they can start a master’s degree program or enter the workforce.

-BSW graduates are not legally qualified to provide clinical services, such as talk therapy.
-However, they can get hired for some social work jobs with a BSW.
+BSW graduates are not legally qualified to provide clinical services or therapy.
+However, some social work jobs only require a BSW.
 These are entry-level positions in direct service:

 Social and Community Service Managers